American Academy of Financial Management

 The American Academy of Financial Management (AAFM) was a US-based board of standards, certifying body, and accreditation council focused on the finance sector and wealth management professionals.
 AAFM was superseded by the Global Academy of Finance and Management (GAFM).

 History

 The AAFM was founded in 1996 through a merger of the American Academy of Financial Management & Analysts (AAFMA) and the Founders Advisory Committee of the Original Tax and Estate Planning Law Review.

-In January 2015, the AAFM sold its intellectual property to the Global Academy of Finance & Management - the logo for which is the same as that of the AAFM with different letters - and the International Board of Certification Standards, which now awards the AAFM's certifications in the United States.
+In January 2015, the AAFM sold its intellectual property to the Global Academy of Finance & Management - the logo for which is the same as that of the AAFM with different letters - and the International Board of Certification Standards, which subsequently continued the AAFM certifications under the GAFM brand in the United States.

 The AAFM offered multiple professional membership, certifications, and designations.
 Members had to have come through one of the AAFM-recognized university programs or through a government-recognized executive educational program, although the board waived these requirements in some cases.
 The AAFM board has never directly provided training, but has recognized hundreds of approved providers.